 - Evenly spaced

-- In one or more rows
+- Arranged in one or more rows

-Read more: What Do Pearly Penile Papules Look Like?
+Learn more in What Do Pearly Penile Papules Look Like?

-- Body image pressure
+- Body image concerns

 - Relationship worries